matthewsong18/csc337-final-project/front-end/README.md

 # **React + Vite Project Setup**

-This repository provides a streamlined setup for building a React application using Vite, with Hot Module Replacement (HMR) and customizable ESLint rules.
+This repository provides a setup for building a React application using Vite, with Hot Module Replacement (HMR) and customizable ESLint rules.

 ## **Key Features**
 - **Fast Development**: Utilizes Vite's blazing-fast development server with HMR.